 Perhaps one of the most frequently asked questions for travellers before coming to Iran is related to clothing.
 Here we are about to give you a bit of explanation about the various dress codes in Iran to respect the norm and culture and blend into the background.

 Ethnically, culturally, and religiously, Iran has various dress codes based on a basic standard.
 This latter is quite easy: while in public, it is mandatory for women to cover their hair.
-Clothes are worn a bit loose, and they cover the hands up to the ankles, the arms up to elbows, and are long enough to cover the bottom part.
-You should also avoid wearing low-cut neckline.
-However, you can wear opened shoes and sandals.
-For men, the dress code is easy: the only requirement is not to wear shorts, avoid sleeveless shirts even if T-shirts are accepted.
+Clothes are worn a bit loose, and they cover the hands up to the ankles, the arms up to the elbows, and are long enough to cover the bottom part.
+You should also avoid wearing a low-cut neckline.
+However, you can wear open shoes and sandals.
+For men, the dress code is easy: the only requirement is not to wear shorts and avoid sleeveless shirts even if T-shirts are accepted.
 From these simple instructions, women and men are free to apply any modifications to their style, wearing bright colours and different fabrics.
 Of course, these rules are meant for public spaces.
-Indoors and between members of the family, people follow their own rules according to their beliefs and comforts.
+Indoors and among members of the family, people follow their own rules according to their beliefs and comforts.

 Here are some extra handy tips from experienced local women to the first time travellers to Iran:

 At last, don’t worry if you could not pack the proper suit to fit Iran’s dress code before departure.
 Once in Iran, you can find anything you want to wear in any bazaars or modern shops in the cities.
 While intimidating at the beginning, clothing rules in Iran are rather simple and flexible.
 The best way to figure it out is to come and see it by yourself.
 Meanwhile, we hope that this guide has been helpful in order to clear up some doubts you might have had regarding what to wear in Iran.